 Enable NuGet Package Restore.
 In VS2015 click Tools>Options and then select NuGet Package Manager and make sure both checkboxes are checked in this section.

-In VS2015 right click on project and click properties, then goto Build Events tab.
+In VS2015 right click on the project and click properties, then go to the Build Events tab.
 In the Post-build event command line text area paste the following command.

 if not exist “$(WebProjectOutputDir)\bin\Roslyn” md “$(WebProjectOutputDir)\bin\Roslyn”